Deep Learning for Efficient CSI Feedback in Massive MIMO: Adapting to New Environments and Small Datasets: Introduction

 In addition to data augmentation, to improve CSI recovery accuracy from limited available data samples, DNN should be capable of handling complex CSI features and variations.
-Generally, existing DL-based CSI feedback works \cite{guo2019convolutional,ref:SRNet,ref:dualphase} have demonstrated substantially better performance against indoor channels but tend to be less effective for the more complex outdoor channels.
+Generally, existing DL-based CSI feedback works \cite{guo2019convolutional,tang2021dilated,cui2022,mourya2023} have demonstrated substantially better performance against indoor channels but tend to be less effective for the more complex outdoor channels.
 Furthermore, CSI from wide bandwidth and massive antennas tend to exhibit a high degree of variation.
 Path loss alone can vary the CSI magnitude by several orders.
 Such inherent CSI characteristics can be particularly troublesome for DL-based CSI compression and feedback system trained with only a small dataset of measured CSIs that lack broad representation.
 Thus, the ability to process massive MIMO CSI from a wide variety of deployment scenarios is a difficult challenge in the practical deployment of DL-based CSI feedback schemes.
-We propose a new training regime based on the transfer learning principle.

-The principle of transfer learning \cite{ref:csi_trans2,ref:csi_trans1} leverages cross-task correlations in different scenarios to reduce training cost.
-For the problem of CSI encoding and compression for feedback, user equipments (UEs) need sufficient memory to store encoder DNNs or to update parameters of the encoder DNN frequently, typically requiring large storage and/or transmission bandwidth for encoder networks, each with as many as millions of parameters \cite{ref:csinet,dl_multires, guo2019convolutional,tang2021dilated, ref:SRNet}.
+The principle of transfer learning leverages cross-task correlations in different scenarios to reduce training cost.
+However, traditional transfer learning involves comprehensive network fine-tuning \cite{ref:csi_trans2,ref:csi_trans1}.
+When a User Equipment (UE) transitions to a new environment, the encoder network necessitates an update.
+Given that CSI feedback encoder networks \cite{ref:csinet,dl_multires, guo2019convolutional,tang2021dilated, ref:SRNet, wang2020,cui2022,mourya2023} can have up to millions of parameters, this implies a significant transmission bandwidth overhead.
 A UE-friendly design of multi-task, learning-based CSI feedback has been proposed for the multiple CSI scenarios \cite{ref:multitask_csi}.
 By exploiting a shared encoder and multiple task-specific decoders, the joint feedback architecture of \cite{ref:multitask_csi} can lead to a considerable reduction of UE storage use.
 However, a shared encoder can degrade CSI recovery accuracy due to the lack of environment-specific features.
 Moreover, information in the pretrained model has not been fully exploited to facilitate practical implementation.